-- This is an effective tool for monetizing the assets as Divestiture usually results in cash inflow for the business.
+- It is a useful tool for monetizing the assets as Divestiture usually results in cash inflow.

-- Divesting is an effective tool through which companies can evaluate the performance of their various divisions and divest those divisions whose internal rate of return is below the average/required rate of return of the business as a whole.
-Let us understand the same through an example Swiss Corp operates in three business divisions’ namely Clothing, Automobile, Real Estate.
-The company has an internal rate of return of 13%, 8%, and 15% respectively from its three divisions.
-Swiss Corp has a required rate of return of 12%.In such case by Divestiture of its Automobile division which is generating an internal rate of return (8%), the company will be able to utilize the proceeds towards more profitable divisions which will result in higher rate of return for the business as a whole.
+- It is a useful tool through which companies can evaluate the performance of their various divisions and divest those divisions whose internal rate of return is below the average/required rate of return of the business as a whole.
+Let us understand the same through an example.
+Swiss Corp operates in three business divisions,’ namely Clothing, Automobile, Real Estate.
+The company has an internal rate of return of 13%, 8%, and 15%, respectively, from its three divisions.
+Swiss Corp has a required rate of return of 12%.In such a case, by Divestiture of its Automobile division, which is generating an internal rate of return (8%), the company will be able to utilize the proceeds towards more profitable divisions, which will result in a higher rate of return for the business as a whole.

-- Availability of better opportunities compared with the existing business lines also motivates management to divest the existing business lines and setting up of a new business line.
+- The availability of better opportunities compared with the existing business lines also motivates management to divest the existing business lines and setting up of a new business line.

-- It helps business to generate cash from its noncore investments which could be utilized for expansion of existing business, starting a new business line or for retiring the existing debt.
+- It helps businesses to generate cash from its non-core investments, which could be utilized for expansion of existing business, starting a new business line, or for retiring the existing debt.

-- It helps business to allocate its resources in its main line of business and generate higher returns for its shareholders by improving the Return on Equity.
+- It helps businesses to allocate their resources in its main line of business and generate higher returns for its shareholders by improving the Return on Equity.

 How does the Divestment Process work?

 Divesting is a systematic process and involves a commitment on the part of management to make it value accretive.

 - Review of Portfolio – Usually, it involves a review of the entire business portfolio, which comprise of analyzing the performance of each business unit and its relevance with the long-term business objective.